 Welcome to LIFE institute

-The beginning of the year 2009 was a turning point for LIFE’s activities, whereas it started working abroad, training Jordanian lawyers to document violations of the International Criminal law, after a number of Arab and foreign activists manifested the need to sue Israel for its crimes against the Palestinians in the Gaza strip, and show the occupation and colonization as an expanding crime against the Palestinian people.
+The beginning of the year 2009 was a turning point for LIFE’s activities, whereas it started working abroad, training Jordanian lawyers to document violations of the International Criminal law.

 The events of Mahalla in Cairo in 2008, the forging of Egyptian elections and the torture to death of a young man called Khalid Saeed by officers of the Egyptian police in Alexandria in 2010, all incited a Human Rights movement in the Arab world – which coincided with the exposure of many violations of the kind, all filmed and uploaded on YouTube and gone viral on social networks, and exposed to the public opinion.
 Therefore, in the summer of 2010, LIFE found no choice but to join similar organizations, and started training cadres of young bloggers from all around the Arab world for the sake of Human Rights causes, exposing the trespasses of the regimes with the state of emergency, overcoming censorship and organizing a peaceful Human Rights movement in order to establish democratic societies that respect fundamental Human Rights.